Fuzzy Black Holes from Mass Generation in Matrix Compactification: Black hole in the zero-modes theory

 Let us now consider the fermionic term

-where $\lambda^{\uparrow, \dagger}=\lambda^{\uparrow, t}$ because it is a real spinor, and from now on we drop the $\uparrow$ superscript for convenience.
-On the fuzzy sphere background, this can be arranged as a collection of fermionic harmonic oscillators, given by
+where $\lambda^{\uparrow, \dagger}=\lambda^{\uparrow, T}$ because it is a real spinor, and from now on we drop the $\uparrow$ superscript for convenience.
+We recall from section \ref{sec:BFSS_Mixed} that spinors carry indices \(a=1,2\) and \(\alpha=1,...,4\), which we have made explicit for clarity.
+On the fuzzy sphere background, this can be arranged as a collection of fermion harmonic oscillators, given by